Computer outage grounds Delta flights in U.S.

-Delta was hit by a crippling computer outage on Sunday night that disrupted flights across the United States.
+Delta struggled to return to normal Monday after a crippling computer outage caused big delays and the cancellation of about 300 flights.

-It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in cancellations, delays and angry passengers.
+It's the second time in less than six months that the airline has suffered a major IT problem resulting in travel chaos and angry passengers.

-The FAA announced a nationwide ground stop late Sunday on all domestic Delta (DAL) flights.
-The measure remained in place for at least two and half hours it was lifted.
+Delta said the outage started at 6:30 p.m.
+ET Sunday.
+The FAA announced a nationwide ground stop for all domestic Delta (DAL) flights.
+The measure remained in place for at least two and half hours until it was lifted.

-"Delta teams are expeditiously working to fix a systems outage that has resulted in departure delays and cancellations," the company said in a statement.
+Shortly before midnight, Delta said its systems were starting to return to normal and flights were taking off again.
+In a 7 a.m. statement, the airline said about 170 Sunday night flights had been canceled and 110 more on Monday, with further cancellations and delays possible.

-It wasn't immediately clear how many flights were affected in total and to what extent the problems might spill into Monday.
+"I want to apologize to all of our customers who have been impacted by this frustrating situation," said CEO Ed Bastian.
+"This type of disruption is not acceptable to the Delta family."

 Upset travelers took to Twitter to vent about the delays and confusion.